MakeSchool-Tutorials/Peeved-Penguins-SpriteKit-Swift3/P11-Physics-Part-3/content.md

 ---
-title: Physics Tuning
+title: Working with contacts and collisions
-slug: physics-tuning
+slug: physics-contact-collisions
 ---

-Now you'll learn how to setup the physics body *Contact Masks* and use that knowledge to remove seals when they are crashed into by penguins or ice blocks!
+Next you'll learn how to setup the physics body *Contact Masks* and use that knowledge to remove seals when they are hit by penguins, ice blocks or even each other.

 #The Physics contact delegate

-SpriteKit already takes care of moving objects around when they collide.
 What you as developer need to do is to add *meaning* to different kinds of collisions.
-In our game for example, a meaningful collision is one between a *seal* and any other object in the game.
+In the game a meaningful collision is one between a *seal* and any other object in the game.

-In SpriteKit we can do this by implementing a certain delegate.
-In Swift the concept of delegates is always used when one object signs up to get informed on certain events.
-The one we need to use to get informed about collisions in SpriteKit is called *SKPhysicsContactDelegate*.
-Let's add this protocol to *GameScene.swift*, so that we can get information on the collisions going on in our game.
+In SpriteKit you can do this by implementing the *SKPhysicsContactDelegate*.
+Let's add this protocol to the *GameScene* class, so you can get information on the collision going on the game.

 > [action]
-> Change the beginning of the GameScene class to implement the *SKPhysicsContactDelegate*:
+> Modify the GameScene class decleration implement the *SKPhysicsContactDelegate*:
 >
 ```
 class GameScene: SKScene, SKPhysicsContactDelegate {
 ```
 >

-Now that we've adopted the contact delegate protocol, we need to sign up to the contact delegate.
+Now that you've adopted the contact delegate protocol, you need to sign up to receive events generated by the contact delegate.

 > [action]
-> Add this line to `didMoveToView(...)`:
+> Add this code to `didMoveToView(...)`:
 >
 ```
 /* Set physics contact delegate */